Richard C. Tolman

 Tolman was a member of the Technical Alliance in 1919, a forerunner of the Technocracy movement where he helped conduct an energy survey analyzing the possibility of applying science to social and industrial affairs.[6][7][8]

-Tolman was elected a Fellow of the American Academy of Arts and Sciences in 1922.[8]
-The same year, he joined the faculty of the California Institute of Technology, where he became professor of physical chemistry and mathematical physics and later dean of the graduate school.
+Tolman was elected a Fellow of the American Academy of Arts and Sciences in 1922.[9]
+The same year, he joined the faculty of the California Institute of Technology, where he became professor of physical chemistry and mathematical physics and later Dean of Graduate Studies.[2]
 One of Tolman's early students at Caltech was the theoretical chemist Linus Pauling, to whom Tolman taught the old quantum theory.
-Tolman was elected to the United States National Academy of Sciences in 1923.[9]
+Tolman was elected to the National Academy of Sciences of the United States in 1923.[10]
+His years at Caltech were his most productive.[2]

-In 1927, Tolman published a text on statistical mechanics whose background was the old quantum theory of Max Planck, Niels Bohr and Arnold Sommerfeld.[10]
-Tolman was elected to the American Philosophical Society in 1932.[11]
-In 1938, he published a new detailed work that covered the application of statistical mechanics to classical and quantum systems.[12][13]
-It was the standard work on the subject for many years and remains of interest today.
+In 1927, Tolman published a text on statistical mechanics whose background was the old quantum theory of Max Planck, Niels Bohr and Arnold Sommerfeld.[11]
+Tolman was elected to the American Philosophical Society in 1932.[12]
+In 1938, he published a new detailed work that covered the application of statistical mechanics to classical and quantum systems.[13][14]
+In his work on the subject, Tolman built heavily upon the key contributions of Ludwig Boltzmann, J. Willard Gibbs, Paul and Tatyana Ehrenfest.[2]

-In the later years of his career, Tolman became increasingly interested in the application of thermodynamics to relativistic systems and cosmology.
-An important monograph he published in 1934 titled Relativity, Thermodynamics, and Cosmology[14] demonstrated how black body radiation in an expanding universe cools but remains thermal – a key pointer toward the properties of the cosmic microwave background.[15]
+Tolman took an interest in general relativity.
+He researched the application of thermodynamics to relativistic systems and cosmology.
+He established a number of theoretical results important in the study of an expanding universe.[2]
+In his 1934 monograph titled Relativity, Thermodynamics, and Cosmology,[15] Tolman demonstrated how black body radiation in an expanding universe cools but remains thermal – a key pointer toward the properties of the cosmic microwave background.[16]
 Also in this monograph, Tolman was the first person to document and explain how a closed universe could equal zero energy.
-He explained how all mass energy is positive and all gravitational energy is negative and they cancel each other out, leading to a universe of zero energy.[15]
+He explained how all mass energy is positive and all gravitational energy is negative and they cancel each other out, leading to a universe of zero energy.[16]
 His investigation of the oscillatory universe hypothesis, which Alexander Friedmann had proposed in 1922, drew attention to difficulties as regards entropy and resulted in its demise until the late 1960s.
+Tolman interpreted astronomical observations in terms of the new cosmology in collaboration with Edwin Hubble.[2]

 During World War II, Tolman served as scientific advisor to General Leslie Groves on the Manhattan Project.[2]
 At the time of his death in Pasadena, he was chief advisor to Bernard Baruch, the U.S. representative to the United Nations Atomic Energy Commission.